moq-wg/moq-transport/draft-lcurley-warp.md

 * MUST establish a new WebTransport session to the provided URL upon receipt of a `GOAWAY` message.
 * SHOULD establish the connection in parallel which MUST use different QUIC connection.
 * SHOULD remain connected for two servers for a short period, processing segments from both in parallel.

+# Containers
+This draft currently specifies only a single media container.
+Future drafts and extensions may specify additional containers.

+## fMP4
+The `video/mp4` and `audio/mp4` mimetype indicate a fragmented MP4 container {{ISOBMFF}}.

+The TRACK message ({{track}}) payload MUST be an initization fragment.
+The SEGMENT message ({{segment}}) payload MUST be a media fragment.

+An initialization fragment consists of a File Type Box (ftyp) followed by a Movie Box (moov).
+This Movie Box (moov) consists of Movie Header Boxes (mvhd), Track Header Boxes (tkhd), Track Boxes (trak), followed by a final Movie Extends Box (mvex).
+These boxes MUST NOT contain any samples and MUST have a duration of zero.
+Note that a Common Media Application Format Header {{CMAF}} meets all these requirements.

+A media fragment MAY have a Segment Type Box (styp) followed by any number of media fragments.
+Each media fragment consists of a Movie Fragment Box (moof) followed by a Media Data Box (mdat).
+The Media Fragment Box (moof) MUST contain a Movie Fragment Header Box (mfhd) and Track Box (trak) with a Track ID (`track_ID`) matching a Track Box in the initialization fragment.
+Note that a Common Media Application Format Segment {{CMAF}} meets all these requirements.

+Media fragments can be packaged at any frequency, causing a trade-off between overhead and latency.
+It is RECOMMENDED that a media fragment consists of a single frame to minimize latency.

 # Security Considerations